AAgzamov/Suicide-Rates-Visualization/README.md

 2. Body:
   --> Suicide rate comparison.
   --> Suicide rate comparison of the USA and Uzbekistan (narrowed down).
+  --> Suicide rate age
-  --> Suicide rate age by age
+  --> Suicide rate by sex
   --> What has already been done to prevent suicide